Focus: The focus of this self-help article is to provide steps on how to “Share” PandaDoc Content from one workspace to another.

 What is content sharing?: The Content Sharing functionality allows you to share Templates and Content Library with other workspaces that you have permission to share.
 You can share individual files and/or entire folders of Templates and Content Library files.

 Shared content is available as a read only.
 While it can be used to send out new documents, it cannot be edited.
 Edits have to be made on the original template/content library item.
+Please note: If you are using Approval/Workflow process for your Templates, in order for the documents to be approved in the shared workspace, the “approving-team member”, but be in the both workspaces.

 Feature availability: Available for PandaDoc Enterprise plans only.
 Please go to the PandaDoc add-on store to enabled.
 Found on the lower left side in PandaDoc